-Yes, but each Assumed Name Certificate would need to be filed in accordance with the Texas Business and Commerce Code.
+Yes, there is no limit to the number of DBAs a business uses.
+Each assumed name certificate would need to be filed in accordance with the Texas Business and Commerce Code.

 Which business types are best suited for using an assumed name?

-While many business types can benefit from using an assumed name/DBA, sole proprietorships use assumed names most often (Mary Kate doing business as Mary’s Treats).
-Corporations and LLCs often use DBAs too (i.e. Doctor’s Associates, Inc. doing business as Subway)
+While many business types can benefit from using an assumed name/DBA, sole proprietorships use assumed names most often (Mary Kate doing business as Mary K's Cookies).
+Corporations and LLCs often use DBAs too (i.e. CarMax Business Services, LLC doing business as CarMax)

-Do I need to create a DBA or file an assumed name certificate if I’m forming an LLC?
+Do I need a DBA if I’m forming an LLC?

 What if important information about my DBA name has changed?

-What if I stop using my DBA name?
+What if I stop using my DBA/assumed name?